netenglabs/suzieq/README.md

 **Suzieq** is both a framework and an application using that framework, that is focused on **improving the observability of your network**.
 We define observability as the ability of a system to answer either trivial or complex questions that you pose as you go about operating your network.
 How easily you can answer your questions is a measure of how good the system's observability is.
 A good observable system goes well beyond monitoring and alerting.
 Suzieq is primarily meant for use by network engineers and designers.

 Suzieq does multiple things.
 It [collects](https://suzieq.readthedocs.io/en/latest/poller/) data from devices and systems across your network.
 It normalizes the data and then stores it in a vendor independent way.
 Then it allows analysis of that data.
 With the applications that we build on top of the framework we want to demonstrate a different and more systematic approach to thinking about networks.
 We want to show how useful it is to think of your network holistically.

+## Quick Start

+We want to make it as easy as possible for you to start engaging with Suzieq, so we have a demo that has data in including the the iamge.

+* `docker run -it -p 8501:8501 --name suzieq netenglabs/suzieq-demo`
+* `suzieq-cli` for the CLI OR
+* `suzieq-gui` for the GUI.
+Connect to http://localhost:8501 via the browser to access the GUI

+When you're within the suzieq-cli, you can run ```device unique columns=namespace``` to see the list of different scenarios, we've gathered data for.

+Additional information about running the analyzer (suzieq-cli) is available via the official documentation page.

+To start collecting data for your network, create an inventory file to gather the data from following the instructions [here](https://suzieq.readthedocs.io/en/latest/poller/).
+Decide the directory where the data will be stored (ensure you have sufficient available space if you're going to be running the poller, say 100 MB at least).
+Lets call this dbdir.
+Now launch the suzieq docker container as follows:

+* ```docker run -it -vdbdir:/suzieq/parquet --name sq-poller netenglabs/suzieq```
+* Connect to the container via ```docker attach sq-poller```
+* Launch the poller with the appropriate options.
+For example, ```sq-poller -D inventory.yml -k``` where mydatacenter is the name of the namespace where the data associated with the inventory is storedand inventory.yml is the inventory file in Suzieq poller native format (Use -a if you're using Ansible inventory file format).

+[The official documentation is](https://suzieq.readthedocs.io/en/latest/) You can join the conversation via [slack](https://join.slack.com/t/netenglabs/shared_invite/zt-g64xa6lc-SeP2OAj~3uLbgOWJniLslA).
+Send email to Dinesh or Justin with the email address to send the Slack invitation to.

 # Analysis